Classic Poker Draw

 Dealing the Cards

-If any player opens, the following players, if they want to stay in the game and fight for the pot, have to either Call, that means to level the bets, Raise or Fold.
+If any player opens, the following players, if they want to stay in the game and fight for the pot, have to Call, that means to level the bets, Raise or Fold.

 If the bets got raised in the meantime, then the player, who opened or the last player who checked before the raise, begins the second round.
 The game continues in this fashion and the players can raise their bets until the last player calls (confirms the level of bets).
 The player who is not willing to risk more money by calling other players' bets must fold.